 The role of innovation in the health industry has been continually growing over the last decade.
 According to a recent report by McKinsey, med-tech’s leading trends include integrated solutions, regulations, smarter devices, and real-time analytics.
 New software is improving the quality of medical treatment, providing solutions for various issues in healthcare, and enhancing the entire industry’s performance.

 However, these improvements come at a price.
-Security issues caused by various factors can lead to the protected health information (PHI) being compromised, and even the loss of data.
+Data security issues in healthcare caused by various factors can lead to the protected health information (PHI) being compromised, and even the loss of data.

 The health industry experiences more breaches than any other sector.
 Stolen patient records can be sold for $363 per record on the black market.
 Criminals can use the information for frauds and scams or simply to blackmail individuals, using sensitive information about their physical or mental health.
 Every data breach reinforces the governments’, healthcare providers’, and patients’ concerns about information security in healthcare.

-This article aims to explain the general requirements for data security in healthcare applications and describe the ways to meet those requirements.
+This article aims to explain the importance of data security in healthcare applications, general requirements for data security in healthcare applications and describe the ways to meet those requirements.

 First of all, what is protected health information exactly?
 It is defined as any patient’s information about the identity, medical history, laboratory results, insurance coverage, and other data that can be linked to a specific individual.
-Its disclosure can cause harm to its owner and penalties for an institution or business that failed to ensure its privacy.
+Its disclosure can cause harm to its owner and penalties for an institution or business that failed to ensure data privacy in healthcare.

 If you are going to launch a fitness application, healthcare education, medical reference, fitness or yoga app, some treatment reminders, or other solutions that don’t require entering, processing, or exchanging very specific user data, you don’t need to worry about those regulations.